-- Beso Plus by Voodoo ($49.50 with code FELICITY during checkout): Clit “suction” + vibrating G-spot stimulator.
+- Beso Plus by Voodoo ($39.99 limited sale!, 33% discount): Clit “suction” + vibrating G-spot stimulator.
 Air pulsation “suction” with G-spot vibration is incredible for many folks, leading to rave reviews about gushing (literally).
 The Beso Plus is a stimulator whose quality feels superior to a viral “Tracy’s Dog” vibe from a few years back; and I really appreciate how flexible Beso Plus’ shaft is.
 So much easier to get good alignment around the clitoris with the air-puffing end!
 The motors can be separately controlled too; like, I prefer the top air-pulse speed along with the middle steady vibration function for the most rumble.
 Orgasms are a certain thing here.
 Power rating: 4.5 to 6.7.
 Rumble rating: 8 to 7 (G-spot vibe motor only).
 Decibels: 41–47.

-- Hop Jessica Rabbit ($39.99; over 53% off): Well-powered, dual motors.
+- Hop Rave Rabbit ($39.99; over 53% off): Well-powered, dual motors.
 I own two Hop rabbits by Blush, and their motors are unvariably pretty-rumbly to start, then move into a good amount of power (around 7.25/10 max. intensity).
 And they all have two separate motors, that you can control separately!
-I neglected to pick up the Jessica Rabbit specifically, my bad, but am confident it’s similar to other Hop motors from the same maker.
-The Hop Jessica Rabbit has a wide clitoral stimulator, so it’s not going to pinpoint pressure; instead, the vibes will travel all over the clit and the surrounding labia.
-The shorter (3.5-inch) insertable length is designed for G-spot stim., since the G-spot is usually 2 to 3 inches inside the vagina!
+The Hop Jessica Rabbit has a thin shaft and flexible bunny ears, and circles quite wildly: which is fun.
+(But don’t expect serious G-spot pressure, it’s more a oooh! teasing kinda feel for me!).

 Affordable Sex Toys Vibration Table